A Generalized Expression for the Gradient of Mutual Information with the Application in Multiple Access Channels: Introduction

-\item Particularizing the obtained results for MAC system with feedback as an important and practical system, the capability of the gradient of mutual information to interpret the behavior of this system is shown in Theorem~\ref{Theorem MACmain}.
+\item Particularizing the obtained results for MAC system with feedback as an important and practical system, the capability of the gradient of MI to interpret the behavior of this system is shown in Theorem~\ref{Theorem MACmain}.
 Corollaries~\ref{Corollary MAC2} and~\ref{Corollary MAC2_Prime} are devoted to the Gaussian case, where the extensions of I-MMSE formula are derived for the additive Gaussian noise MAC with feedback.
-As a special case of the obtained results, Corollary~\ref{Corollary MAC-Without3} considers the additive Gaussian noise MAC without feedback, where the extension of I-MMSE formula reported in~\cite{Ghanem} is recovered.
-Based on Corollaries~\ref{EX-IMMMSE} and~\ref{Corollary Single-Without-Without} the results of~\cite{EI-MMSE} and~\cite{I-MMSE} are recovered, respectively.
+As special cases of the obtained results, Corollaries~\ref{EX-IMMMSE},~\ref{Corollary MAC-Without3} and~\ref{Corollary Single-Without-Without} cover the results of~\cite{EI-MMSE},~\cite{Ghanem}, and~\cite{I-MMSE}, respectively.

-\item Using the proposed approach in this paper, we show how feedback compensates the negative effect of the interference on the achievable rates of the users and increases the capacity of MAC with feedback comparing with MAC without feedbacks in Section~\ref{S_K} figures~\ref{fig:mmsenoo} and~\ref{fig:mmsenoozetaS-K}.
+\item In Section~\ref{K-user Gaussian MAC Kramer}, considering the capacity achieving Kramer's F-MEC code and using the proposed approach in this paper, we show how feedback compensates the negative effect of the user's interference on the capacity of a K-user symmetric Gaussian MAC.

-\item Based on our functional approach to the system representation, in Theorem~\ref{Theorem Verdu n=1} we show that the result of~\cite[Theorem 2]{Palomar} on the gradient of mutual information with respect to the system parameter holds iff the noise is additive in the system model. \end{enumerate}